 Gross motor skills are important to develop through play.
 It’s essential for attention and focus to build core body strength.

-More Gross Motor Activities
+More Gross Motor Games

 Looking for more ways to work on gross motor skills like core strength and proximal stability for improved attention and distal mobility?